 Let’s think about some of the major fantasy series.
 How many of you read or watched the Harry Potter series?
 The Hunger Games?
 Percy Jackson & the Olympians?
 Let me take it back for my older folks: The Chronicles of Narnia?
 Hell, even Twilight works to an extent.
 Beside most of them being written by British authors (that’s another story for another time) and most of the major characters being white AF they also have something else in common: they’re all about kids.
 Not one of the primary protagonists in these series is over the age of 18 at the start of their books/movies (Bella is the oldest at 17).
 We have a special affinity for children in fantasy stories, I’d argue because we all collectively believe that children are our future and they’re gonna be the ones to save us from ourselves.
 Most writers create fantasy stories that follow a special child or group of children with that idea in mind.
 I mean, the savior of the world came as a baby in swaddling clothes, so it only makes sense that we would continue the idea of a young savior in what we write.

 Having the hero(es) in fantasy be kids has other positives, too.
 It’s easier to see how daunting saving the world is through the eyes of a child.
 We get to see how the terrors of the world shape a child; we get to watch them grow up in front of our eyes.
 THAT is what makes these fantasy books and movies so engaging.
 We connect to young Harry, Katniss, Percy, the Pevensie children, and yes, even Bella and we want what is best for them.
 Many kids grow up alongside these characters; going through life with their favorite characters.
 Many adults see parts of ourselves in these children, and we remember our own childhoods when we look at them.
 This makes our connections to these children and the works they come from so solid that we subconsciously think of them in everyday situations.
 I know that I envision someone like Bella when I think or hear about abusive relationships.
 These fantasy worlds help to shape our real worlds, so naturally, when entire groups of people are excluded from them they are not much better off in the real world.
 I argue that because every media form we are exposed to devalues, erases, or ages-up Black children we do the same thing in the real world.
-Even the people who condition us (parents, teachers, etc.) are influenced by this media: it's like a never-ending cycle of viewing Black children as nonexistent.
+People have been erasing Black kids from the world through media immersion for a long time now, and unfortunately it also keeps them from learning from these texts too.